Revisiting the de Rham-Witt complex: Introduction

 Let $X$ be a smooth algebraic variety defined over a field $k$.
-The {\it algebraic de Rham cohomology} $\mathrm{H}^{\ast}_{\dR}(X)$ is defined as the hypercohomology of the de Rham complex
+The {\it algebraic de~Rham cohomology} $\mathrm{H}^{\ast}_{\dR}(X/k)$ is defined as the hypercohomology of the de~Rham complex

-When $k = \C$ is the field of complex numbers, Grothendieck \cite{GrothendieckdR} showed that the algebraic de Rham cohomology $\mathrm{H}^{\ast}_{\dR}(X)$ is isomorphic to the usual de Rham cohomology of the underlying complex manifold $X(\C)$ (and therefore also to the singular cohomology of the topological space $X(\C)$, with complex coefficients).
-However, over fields of characteristic $p > 0$, algebraic de Rham cohomology is a less satisfactory invariant.
+When $k = \C$ is the field of complex numbers, Grothendieck \cite{GrothendieckdR} showed that the algebraic de~Rham cohomology $\mathrm{H}^{\ast}_{\dR}(X/k)$ is isomorphic to the usual de~Rham cohomology of the underlying complex manifold $X(\C)$ (and therefore also to the singular cohomology with complex coefficients of the topological space $X(\C)$).
+However, over fields of characteristic $p > 0$, algebraic de~Rham cohomology is a less satisfactory invariant.
 This is due in part to the fact that it takes values in the category of vector spaces over $k$, and therefore consists entirely of $p$-torsion.
 To address this point, Berthelot \cite{Berthelot74} and Grothendieck \cite{Grothendieck68} introduced the theory of {\it crystalline cohomology}.
-To every smooth algebraic variety over a perfect field $k$ of characteristic $p$, this theory associates cohomology groups $\mathrm{H}^{\ast}_{\crys}( X )$ which are modules over the ring of Witt vectors $W(k)$, and can be regarded as integral versions of the de Rham cohomology groups $\mathrm{H}^{\ast}_{\dR}(X)$.
+Suppose (for the rest of the introduction) that $k$ is perfect and characteristic $p > 0$.
+To every smooth algebraic variety over $k$, the theory of crystalline cohomology associates cohomology groups $\mathrm{H}^{\ast}_{\crys}( X )$ which are modules over the ring of $p$-typical Witt vectors $W(k)$, and can be regarded as integral versions of the de~Rham cohomology groups $\mathrm{H}^{\ast}_{\dR}(X/k)$.

-The crystalline cohomology groups of a variety $X$ were originally defined as the cohomology groups of the structure sheaf of a certain ringed topos, called the {\it crystalline topos} of $X$.
-However, Bloch \cite{Bloch} (in the case of small dimension) and Deligne-Illusie \cite{illusie} later gave an alternative description of crystalline cohomology, which is closer in spirit to the definition of algebraic de Rham cohomology.
-More precisely, they showed that the crystalline cohomology of a smooth variety $X$ can be realized as the hypercohomology of a complex of sheaves
+The crystalline cohomology groups of a variety $X$ were originally defined as the cohomology groups of the structure sheaf of a certain ringed topos, called the {\it crystalline topos} (of $X$).
+However, Bloch \cite{Bloch} (in the case of small dimension) and Deligne-Illusie \cite{illusie} later gave an alternative description of crystalline cohomology, which is closer in spirit to the definition of algebraic de~Rham cohomology.
+More precisely, they showed that the crystalline cohomology of a smooth variety $X$ over $k$ can be realized as the hypercohomology of a complex of sheaves

-called the {\it de Rham-Witt complex of $X$}.
-The complex $W \Omega^{\ast}_{X}$ is related to the usual de Rham complex by the following pair of results:
+called the {\it de~Rham--Witt complex of $X$}.
+The complex $W \Omega^{\ast}_{X}$ is related to the usual de~Rham complex by the following pair of results: